-2. Do I need to issue a prospectus?
+- Do you need to issue a prospectus when asking for investment?

-3. How can I promote my investment opportunity?
+- How can you promote your investment opportunity?

-If you’ve got a query, select our Speak To A Lawyer feature.
-We’ll match you up with our experts and get you connected right away.
+If you’ve got a query, select our Speak to an Adviser feature.
+We’ll match you up with our experts and get you connected at a time to suit you.

 If you’re a private limited company, UK company law prohibits you from offering your shares to the public.

-1. It is not calculated to result, directly or indirectly, in the shares of the company becoming available to anyone other than the person directly receiving the offer.
+1. it's not calculated to result, directly or indirectly, in the shares of the company becoming available to anyone other than the person directly receiving the offer

-An offer will often fall within this second category if it is made to a person who has a connection with the company or with one of its founders (such as existing members and employees of the company and their families).
+An offer will often fall within this second category if it's made to a person who has a connection with the company or with one of its founders (such as existing members and employees of the company and their families).

-Ideally any offer should be targeted at specific individuals (whether they are professional investors or friends and family) only, rather than the general public.
+Ideally, any offer should be targeted at specific individuals (whether they're professional investors or friends and family) only, rather than the general public.

 You might need one.
-And that would mean preparing formal documentation which must then be approved by the FCA.
+And that would mean preparing formal documentation that must then be approved by the FCA.

 However, startups raising less than 5,000,000 euros in any 12-month period, are exempt from this legal requirement.

-1. you are making the offer to qualified investors only (such as venture capitalists, business angels and other persons regulated by the FCA);
+1. you're making the offer to qualified investors only (such as venture capitalists, business angels and other persons regulated by the FCA)

 3. the minimum investment commitment that may be paid by any one person is 100,000 euros.